kenchan0226/keyphrase-generation-rl/README.md

 - [x] Beam Search
 - [x] Early Stopping of training
 - [x] Evaluation
-- [ ] Adjust the code and parameters of the baseline until we get competitive results
+- [x] Adjust the code and parameters of the baseline until we get competitive results
+- [x] Training with RL
-- [ ] Training with RL
+- [ ] Tune the RL algorithms

 ## References
 Abigail See, Peter J. Liu, Christopher D. Manning: